written in November 2011)

 My classmates were not as dedicated.
 One day at school, Mrs. Stallneck demanded that those who had not turned in a short story in the past three weeks write one during recess.
 I was the only one on the playground that day.
 I had all the swings and monkey bars to myself, yet they weren’t as fun.
 I was alone and lonely.
 I wanted to be inside with my classmates, surrounded by the smooth glide of ballpoint pens pressed to faint-blue lined notebook paper.
 Instead, I sat on the swing and wrote an epic adventure in my head.

 Third grade was an amazing year.
-But now I’m back in my today, in my living room, staring at the clock and its ever-louder tick tocks.
+But now I’m back in today, in my living room, staring at the clock and its ever-louder tick tocks.
 The coffee is still hot, yet my fingers are cold.
 I must get them moving, but the words aren’t coming.
 I look around the living room, searching for an object to describe in as much detail as possible—just to get warmed up.
-My eye catches a picture of me and an eleven-year-old boy.
+My eye catches a current picture of me and an eleven-year-old boy.
 We’re both in our Taekwondo uniforms and we’re grinning like drunken sailors.
 Devin is holding up the identification card—the one that tells the world he’s now a black belt—that I just awarded him.
 I’m so proud.
 He’s so happy.
 It was a magical moment.

 That same boy grew to become a fine young man—passed me up in height as a teen.
 Devin now towers over me, and I have to lift my heels to get a proper hug.